JD McPherson: Signs & Signifiers

 McPherson's debut album, Signs and Signifiers, was released in 2010 on Hi-STYLE Records.
 The album was given a major-label release by Rounder Records on April 17, 2012, debuting at number one on the Billboard Heatseekers Albums chart and number 161 on the Billboard 200 the week of June 2, 2012.
 It also reached number 47 on the Billboard Rock Albums chart.

 The single "Your Love (All That I'm Missing)", from the album Signs and Signifiers, was released by Rounder/Hi-STYLE in the UK on June 18, 2012.

 Let the Good Times Roll

 McPherson's second album, Let the Good Times Roll, was released on February 10, 2015.

 Undivided Heart and Soul

 JD McPherson's third album, Undivided Heart and Soul, was released on October 6, 2017.

 The song "Under the Spell of City Lights" is featured in the soundtrack of MLB The Show 18.

 Socks

-JD McPherson's fourth album, Socks, a holiday album, was released on November 2, 2018.
+JD McPherson's fourth album, Socks, a Christmas album, was released on November 2, 2018.
 In Matt Collar's AllMusic review, he asserted that the album is "a jubilantly rockin' production, rife with humor and the Oklahoma-born singer's knack for old-school '50s R&B."

+Nite Owls

+JD McPherson's fifth album, Nite Owls, was released on September 27, 2024.

 Singles and EPs

 The Warm Covers EP

-The Warm Covers EP, an EP consisting of four cover versions of other artist's songs, was released on the 14th of October, 2014.
+The Warm Covers EP, an EP consisting of four song covers, was released on the 14th of October, 2014.

+The Warm Covers EP, Vol. 2

+The Warm Covers EP, Vol. 2, an EP consisting of five song covers, was released in 2022.